 MCC has three main revenue streams: state appropriations, local taxes and tuition.
-In fiscal year 2023, MCC is estimating that approximately 27.6 percent of general fund revenue will come from MCC's state aid appropriation to Missouri community colleges.
+In fiscal year 2024, MCC is estimating that approximately 28 percent of general fund revenue will come from MCC's state aid appropriation to Missouri Community Colleges.
 For this reason, MCC monitors statewide economic and political activity closely and partners with Missouri Community Colleges Association (MCCA) to advocate for continued State support.
-State appropriations are estimated to have a slight increase in fiscal year 2023 due to an increase in state appropriations awarded to Missouri community colleges.
+The State continues to support the Higher Education sector and with MCC remaining optimistic that conversation will continue to be favorable in regards to adding to community colleges' core funding.

-Local tax revenue collections, making up approximately 35.5 percent of the general fund budget, are projected to be relatively flat for fiscal year 2023 for all school districts.
-The local tax levy rate remained the same as the previous year at \$0.2028 cents per \$100 of assessed valuation.
+Local tax revenue collections, making up approximately 37 percent of the general fund budget, are projected to increase for fiscal year 2024 for all school districts.
+Strong growth in assessed valuations during the 2023 calendar year reassessments allows for MCC's total levy revenue collections to increase.
+As a result, MCC's tax levy at \$0.1780, is now the lowest it has been since before 1990.
 Adjusted current year assessed valuation includes changes in assessed value for real estate, personal property and new construction.
-The increase in total adjusted valuation from 2022 to 2023 was 0.7 percent.
+The increase in total adjusted valuation was 19 percent, with 5 percent being the permitted reassessment revenue growth.
 New construction continues to be strong.
-The last five years included new construction assessed valuations of \$135.2 million, \$415.9 million, \$105.7 million, \$200.3 million, and \$217.7 million.
+The last five years included new construction assessed valuations of \$133.3 million, \$135.2 million, \$415.9 million, \$105.7 million, and \$200.3 million.

-Revenue from tuition and fees brings in approximately 34.1 percent of the general fund budget.
-Enrollment is projected to continue on its historic downward trend.
-However, enrollment is expected to remain relatively flat for 2023.
-Tuition increased by 4 percent compared to 2022, but the tiered course fees remained unchanged.
-MCC is in its second year of the newly restructured tuition and fee model where all per-credit-hour fees were eliminated and course fees were consolidated.
+Revenue from tuition and fees brings in approximately 31 percent of the general fund budget.
+Early projections for student headcount predicted a 2 percent decrease.
+However, enrollment for the fall semester is holding steady at a 2 percent increase.
+MCC is cautiously optimistic that total enrollment numbers for the year will continue to beat the projections.
+Both tuition and tiered course fees will remain unchanged for fiscal year 2024.
+MCC is in its third year of the newly restructured tuition and fee model where all per-credit-hour fees with eliminated and course fees were consolidated.
 The in-district per credit hour tuition and fee rate is \$121, out-of-district per credit hour rate is \$237, and out-of-state per credit hour rate is \$320.
 Tier 1 course fees are \$50 per course, Tier 2 course fees are \$100 per course, Tier 3 course fees are \$150 per course, and Tier 4 course fees are \$400 per course.